vikingdata/articles/databases/mysql/MYSQL_explain.md

 4. Explain JSON is just mysql explain in JSON format.
 5. [Explain analyze](#a)
 6. [Important rules on index](#i)
-   * Left most principle for tables
+   c.
+Left most principle for tables
-   * WOG (where, order, Group)
+   d.
+WOG (where, order, Group)
-   * Notes and they usually forget about joins
+   e.
+They forget about joins
 7. [Derived tables and joins](#d)

 * * *